raas-dev/configent/README.md

 ## 💣 Up

-This repo is cloned to `$HOME/configent`, or pulled if it already exists there:
+**Note: The script overrides your current dotfiles at $HOME without prompting.**

     curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/1.11.0/install.sh | sh

-**Note: The script overrides your current dotfiles at $HOME without prompting.**

 If git is not present, it is installed first by the Linux distro's package manager or by Xcode cmdline tools on macOS.

+Then the respective tag from this git repo is cloned to `$HOME/configent`, or the current master is pulled in the directory if it already exists.

 ### GUI apps